Vandivier/afterecon/content/2018-10-28-creating-a-personal-finance-plan-from-a-template.md

 ---
-title: Creating a Personal Finance Plan from a Template
+title: "Creating a Personal Finance Plan from a Template"
 date: 2018-10-28 15:42:46
 author: John Vandivier
 ---